 Decisions to continue scheduled field trips on delayed school days will be made on a case-by-case basis.

 What happens in the event of an early release?

 If the situation arises that an early release is necessary, the announcement will be made as soon as possible.
 While situations vary, the following release schedule will be used if possible:

 · Middle school students at 1:45 p.m.

 · Elementary school would follow normal dismissal

-Care After School will remain open until 4 p.m. for a district-wide early release due to weather.
+Care After School will be closed if there's an early release due to weather.

 Decisions about school activities will be made and announced at the time of the early release.